cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ------------------------------------------------------

 ## :computer: Section subtitle: Prepare for take-off

+>  Masters become masters when they learn.
+You are done with exploring and are ready to buckle up your seat belt.
+It ain't Kansas no more...

 This section will get you acquainted with all the bits and bobs there are to cyber.
 This includes all of our projects, our community plans, the launch process and how to get some fuel to bootstrap yourself to save the galaxy, most importantly this section teaches you how to become a hero and validate cyber!

 ### Using cyber: The very basics of becoming a master
 #### cyber~Page
 We suggest you start your acquaintance with using cyber from [cyber.page](http://cyber.page/).
 It is a small taste (it is, currently, in alpha mode) of an IPFS based search application, that allows one to search for semantically enriched and dynamically ranked IPFS content, with the help of the cyber protocol.

-First of all, one needs to watch the short, Episode 1 story at the beginning (giggles are on us), by clicking `Play story` (just press the space bar on you keyboard if you wish to skip the story):
+First of all, one needs to watch the short, Episode 1 story at the beginning (giggles are on us), by clicking `Play story` (just press the space bar on your keyboard if you wish to skip the story):

 <img src="https://i.postimg.cc/KzPkY6qv/Screenshot-from-2020-02-14-14-45-15.png" />